elifesciences/elife-dashboard/README-Frontend.md

 ## Quick Start

 You can setup the application to run in one of two ways, with **test services** or **live data**.
 Both require the you setup the python application.
-The live data setup requires additional credentials.

 * Follow the [setup instructions](README.md) for the python dashboard, installing the relevant requirements file.
 * Install all dependencies and build the assets ```npm install```